Freight Shipping from Bakersfield to St. Louis

 How much does it cost to ship freight from Bakersfield to St. Louis?

-Full truckload (FTL) rates from Bakersfield, CA to St. Louis, MO currently range from $4,470-$5,509 for a standard dry van load over the 2,079-mile route.
+Full truckload (FTL) rates from Bakersfield, CA to St. Louis, MO currently range $4,470-$5,509 (roughly $2.15-$2.65 per mile over 2,079 miles).
 LTL shipments typically cost $1,343-$2,167 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Bakersfield to St. Louis?